MAES-Pyramids/MAES-Pyramids/README.md

 ---

-##### Fun fact: Java-Script can help you solve the world's oldest question but sadly the answer depend on how much you belive in JS 😅😉
+##### Fun fact: Java-Script can help you solve the world's oldest question but sadly the answer depends on how much you believe in JS 😅😉

 <!-- wi*quL3fcV -->